-US and UK have highest number of deaths from Covid-19
+US, Brazil, India, Mexico, Italy & UK have highest total number of deaths from Covid-19

-The UK has the appalling record of the highest number of Covid-19 deaths in Europe and second highest in the world after the US.
+Italy has now (13 Dec) overtaken the UK in having the highest number of Covid-19 deaths in Europe and the fifth highest in the world.

-Why should the US and the UK have the worst outcomes from the pandemic?
+Why should the US, UK and Brazil have amongst the worst outcomes from the pandemic?

-- Right-wing administrations with an ideological antipathy towards state and public institutions
+- Right-wing administrations with an ideological antipathy towards political establishments and public services

 - Public health organisations that have been neglected and underfunded in recent years

 - Lack of preparation for a major epidemic leading to shortages of equipment and protection for staff